DBFS: Dynamic range

 In any real converter, dither is added to the signal before sampling.
 This removes the effects of non-uniform quantization error, but increases the minimum noise floor.

 History

 The phrase "dB below full scale" has appeared in print since the 1950s, and the term "dBFS" has been used since 1977.

 Although the decibel (dB) is permitted for use alongside units of the International System of Units (SI), the dBFS is not.

+The CD-DA Red Book (1980) standard defined the maximum loudness should be 0 dBFS.

 Analog levels

 dBFS is not defined for analog levels, according to standard AES-6id-2006.
 No single standard converts between digital and analog levels, mostly due to the differing capabilities of different equipment.
 The amount of oversampling also affects the conversion with values that are too low having significant error.
 The conversion level is chosen as the best compromise for the typical headroom and signal-to-noise levels of the equipment in question.
 Examples: